 The controversy around this site suggests that you don’t get paid if the company deems that you did a test “wrongly.”
-While some people report prompt PayPal payment the Friday after completing tests, others state they’ve not been paid for work completed – so proceed with caution.
+While some people report prompt payment of their money via PayPal the Friday after completing tests, others state they’ve not been paid for work completed – so proceed with caution.
 This site pays $10 for tests that take around 20 minutes.

 MTurk works on a micro-task format, where you complete small tasks for varying rates of pay.
 MTurk’s homepage doesn’t list usability testing as one of the most common tasks, but other sites give tutorials on using MTurk for usability tests.

 This is one of the user testing sites that pays the standard $10 for a 10 to 20-minute test.
-You perform certain tasks on a website from your home computer or smartphone, such as navigating through the site or finding specific features.
-Your computer needs a microphone, since you speak though the experience as you go.
+You perform certain tasks on a website such as navigating through the site or finding specific features.
+You can work from your computer or from a phone or tablet thanks to their mobile app.
+You speak through your experience as you perform the website testing.

 Userlytics is a little different in that rates can vary between tests.
-Common rates run from $5 all the way to $20.
+Common rates run from $5 all the way to $20 per test.
 Some tests even pay up to $90.
 This is another site where you speak out loud into a microphone.

 Most of the projects are based in Europe and North America, however, the company states that is has opened up projects to other locations like South Africa, China, Japan and other countries.
 The California-based company has been around since 2009 and currently has an A+ with the Better Business Bureau.